Cosmological Time Crystals From Einstein-Cubic Gravities: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Yi-Fu Cai, Yue-Zhou Li, Jiro Soda, Zhao-Long Wang and Zhang-Qi Yin for useful discussions.
-XHF, HH and HL are supported in part by NSFC grants No.~11475024 and No.~11235003.
-SLL and HW are supported in part by NSFC grants No.~11575022, No.~11175016 and Graduate Technological Innovation Project of Beijing Institute of Technology.
+XHF, HH and HL are supported in part by NSFC grants No.~11875200 and No.~11935009.
+SLL and HW are supported in part by NSFC grants No.~11975046, No.~11575022, No.~11175016, No.~11947216, and China Postdoctoral Science Foundation 2019M662785.